skwp/dotfiles/README.md

  * \Q - Kill a buffer completely (normally :bw)
  * vv and ss - vertical and horizontal split windows by double tapping
  * H,L,I,M - to move left, right, up, down between windows

- Convenience
+ * Cmd-H and Cmd-L - left an right on tabs
+ * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm)

+ Utility

- * cf - Copy Filename of current file into system (not vi) paste buffer
+ * ,cf - Copy Filename of current file into system (not vi) paste buffer
- * Cc - (Current command) copies the command under your cursor and executes it in vim.
+ * ,cc - (Current command) copies the command under your cursor and executes it in vim.
 Great for testing single line changes to vimrc.
+ * ,yw - yank a word from anywhere within the word (so you don't have to go to the beginning of it)
+ * ,ow - overwrite a word with whatever is in your yank buffer - you can be anywhere on the word. saves having to visually select it
- * gcc (comment a line) via tComment, and gcp custom alias to comment a paragraph
+ * gcc (comment a line) via tComment (standard)
+ * gcp (comment a paragraph) added
  * ,t - Command-T fuzzy file selector (alternative to PeepOpen / LustyJuggler)

 Included vim plugins